 How Soon Can I Take a Pregnancy Test?

 It may depend on the type of pregnancy test that you choose to use.
-All pregnancy tests measure the amount of HCG, the pregnancy hormone in your body, however some tests are more sensitive than others.
-The higher sensitivity pregnancy tests may be able to detect very low levels of HCG as early as four days prior to your periods due date, and in some tests up to six+ days after the actual conception.
-You can locate the sensitivity of a pregnancy test on the packaging, it is described as mlU/ml (milli-International Unit per millilitre), and you will find most pregnancy tests range in sensitivity from 10mlU/ml to 40miU/ml.
-The lower the number the higher sensitivity of the test and the earlier it can detect pregnancy and confirm those tell-tale early pregnancy signs.
-It may eventuate that if you test too earlier into the pregnancy even with a sensitive test the amount of HCG in your urine may not be high enough to detect, and receiving a negative result can be quite stressful and disappointing.
-However most pregnancy tests will give up to 99% accuracy if you test around the time your period is due (about two weeks after ovulation.
+All pregnancy tests measure the amount of HCG, however some tests are more sensitive than others.
+Higher sensitivity pregnancy tests may be able to detect very low levels of HCG as early as four days prior to your due date, and in some tests up to six+ days after the actual conception.
+You can locate the sensitivity of a pregnancy test on the packaging, it is described as mlU/ml (milli-International Unit per millilitre).
+You will find most pregnancy tests range in sensitivity from 10mlU/ml to 40miU/ml.
+The lower the number, the higher the sensitivity of the test and the earlier it can detect and confirm those tell-tale early pregnancy.
+If you test too earlyeven a sensitive test may not be able to detect a pregnancy and receiving a negative result can be quite stressful and disappointing.
+However, most pregnancy tests will give up to 99% accuracy if you test around the time your period is due – about two weeks after ovulation.

 What Are The Different Types of Pregnancy Tests?